uladkaminski/aws-cdk-v2-samples/README.md

 ## Available Samples

 - `s3_bucket_creation_stack`: Sample with cdk script to create a private versioned S3 bucket and another one with fully public read policies.
+- `dynamo_db`: Sample with cdk script to create a DynamoDB table.

 ## Contribution